Teen Cancer America grant adding new services for adolescent and young adult cancer patients

 She noted the partnership doesn’t end with this grant.
 The Foundation and AYA Program will continue to work with Teen Cancer America to identify opportunities to further serve this specific cancer population.

-About University Health System and the AYA Cancer Program: University Health System is a nationally recognized teaching hospital and network of outpatient healthcare centers, owned by the people of Bexar County.
+About University Health and the AYA Cancer Program: University Health is a nationally recognized teaching hospital and network of outpatient healthcare centers, owned by the people of Bexar County.
 The Adolescent and Young Adult Cancer Program, a partnership between the Health System and UT Health San Antonio, serves cancer patients referred from across Texas who are ages 15 to 39.
 Approximately 150 new patients enter the program each year.
 Goals include optimizing clinical trial enrollment and providing greater resources to meet the patients’ unique medical needs.

 About Teen Cancer America: Every hour another adolescent or young adult is diagnosed with cancer in America.
 Teen Cancer America transforms the lives for this underserved patient population by working with our country’s leading cancer treatment and research centers.
 This unique organization works with the leading healthcare institutions to build state-of-the-art adolescent and young adult “social zones” for both in-patient and out-patient treatment settings.
 The work of Teen Cancer America has impacted over 5,000 young people and their families nationwide during the last seven years.

-About the University Health System Foundation: The Foundation is the philanthropic arm of University Health System, with a mission to act as a lifeline of support by inspiring donors and ensuring a healthy and thriving community for generations to come.
+About the University Health Foundation: The Foundation is the philanthropic arm of University Health, with a mission to act as a lifeline of support by inspiring donors and ensuring a healthy and thriving community for generations to come.
 The Foundation recognized there was a need for more AYA dedicated resources, and in collaboration with UT Health San Antonio, the Foundation secured funding from Teen Cancer America.

 For news media: